 HR and personnel managers fall under the People Perspective.
-Their role prepares team members for cloud adoption through staff training and updating skills.
+Their role prepares team members for adopting cloud through staff training and updating skills.

-Capabilities include forecasting cloud-specific challenges and organizational change management.
+Capabilities include forecasting cloud-specific challenges and organizational processes change management.

 People remain at the core of migrating to the cloud, so this perspective ensures their concerns get addressed.
 It covers career management as it relates to using cloud systems and incentive schemes for new personnel.